w3c/wai-about-wai/_about/translating.md

 * **Do not _change_ or _adapt_ or _add to_ the meaning of the English version in your translation**.
 If you have suggestions for changes to the English version, submit them via GitHub or e-mail using the links in the "Help improve this page" box near the bottom of the page.
 * Make sure to translate image alts.
 * Please leave the code, HTML, and markdown as is without changing it (other than at the top as noted after #).
 * If you have **any** questions about the translation, please e-mail them to [public-wai-translations@w3.org](mailto:public-wai-translations@w3.org).
-We are happy to help you decide on the best translated wording by sharing the considerations and nuances that went into chosing the wording for the English page.
+We are happy to help you decide on the best translated wording by sharing the considerations and nuances that went into choosing the wording for the English page.

 By submitting a translation, you agree:
 * To the redistribution terms of the [W3C Document License](https://www.w3.org/Consortium/Legal/2015/doc-license).
 Your translation may be republished by the W3C or other entities if it is done in compliance with the License terms.